OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 sudo pip3 install --upgrade setuptools --prefix=/usr

-sudo pip3 install Pybind11==2.10.0
+# To Install pybind11 following are the steps

+curl 'ftp://ftp.pbone.net/mirror/archive.fedoraproject.org/epel/8.2.2020-11-04/Everything/x86_64/Packages/p/python3-pybind11-2.4.3-2.el8.x86_64.rpm' --output ./python3-pybind11-2.4.3-2.el8.x86_64.rpm

+curl 'ftp://ftp.pbone.net/mirror/archive.fedoraproject.org/epel/8.2.2020-11-04/Everything/x86_64/Packages/p/pybind11-devel-2.4.3-2.el8.x86_64.rpm' --output ./pybind11-devel-2.4.3-2.el8.x86_64.rpm

+sudo dnf localinstall ./python3-pybind11-2.4.3-2.el8.x86_64.rpm ./pybind11-devel-2.4.3-2.el8.x86_64.rpm
 ```

-It is recommended you create an empty top level directory for their OFS related repositories to keep the working environment clean.
+It is recommended you create an empty top-level directory for their OFS related repositories to keep the working environment clean.
 All steps in this installation will use a generic top-level directory at `/home/user/OFS/`.
 If you have created a different top-level directory, replace this path with your custom path.

 **4.** Initialize an empty git repository and clone the tagged OPAE SDK source code: